jmbjr/odin_whitebox/README.md

 # odin_whitebox
-example on how to make odin work with whitebox
+example on how to make odin work with whitebox.

+*Please Note: This process is currently very cumbersome to set up and use and does not take advantage of WhiteBox's actual capability (by a long shot).
+This is presented as one working example in case you want to inspect the inputs/outputs of some of your Odin procs.*

 ## Overview:
 [Odin Language Home Page](https://odin-lang.org/)